NinarY/CalenSmart-IOS-App/Readme.md

 - iOS device running iOS version 15.0 or above.

 ## Contributions
 Contributions to the app are welcome!
-Please contact the app's developer at `developer@example.com`.
+Please contact the app's developer at `ninar@ninaryoukhanna.pl`.

 ## License
 This app is released under the NY Group License.

 ## Contact
-For any inquiries or support, please contact the app's developer at `developer@example.com`.
+For any inquiries or support, please contact the app's developer at `ninar@ninaryoukhanna.pl`.